William Campbell

 After ‘May,’ Willian appears to have chosen ‘ye.’
 Initially, the letter used on the other side of the Atlantic looked like a fancy lowercase ‘p,’ with a bit of a curled flourish at the top of the P’s vertical stem.
 It was known as the letter ‘thorn.’
 When that letter fell out of favor with the popularity of print, it was replaced by a ‘Y,’ with a lowercase ‘e’ appearing right above or at the upper right of the Y. As we’ve all seen in old English, it became ‘Ye.’ which simply meant ‘the.’
 In William’s usage, he seems to have used it as a shorthand version meaning “in the year” as it precedes 1758.

-There are a few alternative sources which suggest the death date reads: ‘May ye 4th 1758.’
+There are alternative sources which suggest the death date reads: ‘May ye 4th 1758.’
 If this notation was made previous to a section of the stone which crumbled away, it’s reasonable to believe that, on the next line, “4th” could have existed before the year.
-No existing photographs demonstrate this, but those images we’ve seen only go back as far as the 1930s.
-And, IF the day of his death is mentioned, it’s very unlikely William did, at least, that portion of the carving.”
+No existing photographs demonstrate this, but the images we’ve seen only go back as far as the 1930s.
+And, IF the day of his death is mentioned, it’s very unlikely William was the one who produced that portion of the carving.

-The writing form William used on the stone:
+The viewable writing form William used on the stone:

 HERE lyf the Body of